Concordium/concordium.github.io/source/testnet/references/id-accounts.rst

 In order to be an active participant on the Concordium blockchain (e.g., hold, send, receive :ref:`glossary-GTU`) a user must create an *account*.

-The user will get an `initial account`_ at the same time as an *identity* has been issued by an identity provider.
+The user will get an :ref:`glossary-initial-account` at the same time as an *identity* has been issued by an identity provider.
 As the initial account is submitted to the chain by the identity provider, said identity provider will know the owner of the initial account.
 For this reason, the user may consider not using the initial account, and create a regular account instead.